Expand your teaching opportunities globally and refine your educational expertise with specialist knowledge in the International Baccalaureate.

 This program offers three specialisations within each course including, the Primary Years Programme (PYP) (ages 3–12), the Middle Years Programme (MYP) (ages 11-16) and the Education (IB) Diploma Programme (DP) (ages 16-18).
 Each programme is centred on a creative and challenging framework that nurtures individual strengths and encourages students to drive their own learning, through inquiry and independence of thought.
 Teachers who complete either of these specialisations will gain the holistic teaching tools necessary to act as facilitators and mentors to encourage critical thinking.
 This multidisciplinary program prepares you to be able to challenge students to ask questions and research their answers and shape the global citizens of the future.

-The Primary Years Programme (PYP) (ages 3–12) and Education (IB) Diploma Programme (DP) (ages 16–18) are Certified and accredited by the International Baccalaureate Organisation®.
+The Primary Years Programme (PYP) (ages 3–12), Middle Years Programme (MYP) and Education (IB) Diploma Programme (DP) (ages 16–18) are certified and accredited by the International Baccalaureate Organisation® which will give educators interested in teaching at IB World Schools a competitive advantage.

 As a graduate of the International Baccalaureate Programme you will gain the same qualification and graduation certificate as an on-campus student because you will achieve identical learning outcomes from the same academics that teach our on-campus courses.
 If you complete your masters you will also be invited to attend a graduation ceremony in Melbourne.